 Find out how REI used Google Local Inventory ads to bring customers from online to in-store.

 What Countries Support Local Inventory (LIA) Ads?

-Local Inventory Ads are available around the world in select countries which may change over time.
+Local Inventory Ads are available globally in select countries.

 Currently, Google is working with the retailers in the following countries using this ad format: